rlankhorst/zip-recipes/src/README.md

 = 4.5.2.15 =
 Added support for Google Accelerated Mobile Pages

+= 4.7.2.17 =
+More AMP and better Secondary recipes!

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==